rjLelis/vscode-spring-snippets/Readme.md

-# VsCode snippets for Spring xml mapping
+# VsCode snippets for for Spring configuration

-A collection of snippets for Spring xml mapping

-## Usage
+## XML mapping(for those whose still use it)

 | snippets | content |
 |----------|---------|